automation-cloud

 If your organization recycles email addresses, it is important to remove all inactive user accounts before you configure the SAML Integration.

-When you enable the integration, local accounts present in the UiPath platform can be linked with the directory account in the external identity provider that uses the same email address.
+When you enable the integration, local accounts present in Automation Cloud can be linked with the directory account in the external identity provider that uses the same email address.
 This account linking occurs when the directory account user with the email address signs in for the first time.
 The identity from your identity provider inherits all roles from the local account, so that the transition is seamless.
+Because of this, with inactive local accounts present in Automation Cloud, there is a risk that local accounts and directory accounts are mismatched, which can lead to unintended elevation of permissions.

 To remove inactive user accounts:

-1. Log in as an organization administrator.
+1. Log in to Automation Cloud as an organization administrator.

 2. Go to Admin, select your organization, and then select Accounts & Groups.
 The Accounts & Groups page for the organization opens on the Users tab.

-3. Click the column header for the Last active column to reorder users so that the ones with the oldest date for last login are shown at the top.
+3. Select the column header for the Last active column to reorder users so that the ones with the oldest date for last login are shown at the top.
 The Last active column show the user's last login date.
 Pending in this column means the user never logged in.

 6. Continue to delete all inactive user accounts in your organization.